Gummosis – On Peach, Cherry, Plum

 A: I think it’s gummosis, a condition that’s very difficult to control on a single tree.
-Most often it is caused by bacterial or fungal canker.
-The peach/cherry/plum tree becomes infected through a wound or a poor pruning cut.
-The tree tries to defend itself by exuding gum around the damaged area.
+Most often it is caused by stress or possibly by bacterial or fungal canker.

 To that end, in the absence of a soil test, sprinkle 1 cup of garden lime per inch of trunk thickness under the branch canopy every year for three years.
 This will raise the soil pH, which peaches/cherries/plums appreciate.